egyan175/F1-Strategy-Quantitative-Investigation/README.md

 The Monte Carlo analysis shows that even the "optimal" strategy only beats alternatives **65.6%** of the time due to variance overlap.
 This quantifies why real teams make "conservative" decisions — they're managing variance, not just expected value.

+The "Perez Factor" & Floor Damage: > A critical turning point in Piastri’s second stint was the collision and subsequent wheel-to-wheel battle with Sergio Perez.
+Telemetry from Stint 2 (Notebook 04) shows a higher Mean Absolute Error (0.971s) and a consistent positive bias, which strongly supports the presence of floor/aero damage.
+This physical damage likely accelerated tyre degradation beyond the model’s standard decay rate, explaining why his pace fell away significantly compared to the theoretical 1-stop and 2-stop.
 ---

 ## Project Structure